 Implementing a robust and scalable IoT solution requires a well-planned and thoughtfully designed architecture.
 Highly regulated industries such as Medical Device have additional architectural requirements to be considered.
 Through careful design and thoughtful understanding of the governing rules and regulations, it is quite possible to introduce devices that regularly operate outside the IoT paradigm as part of an enterprise IoT solution.

-Wayne is a Fellow in Kalypso's Digital Practice based out of Las Vegas, NV.
+Wayne is a Technical Fellow at Kalypso with over 17 years of consulting experience with a specific focus on Microsoft Azure and IoT Cloud Architectures.
 When not architecting IoT solutions for Kalypso's clients, he can be found doing something adventurous or behind the lens of his camera photographing music icons.